DOCUMENT CONTROL SOFTWARE

 An electronic signature is implemented for all actions requiring signatures (document circulation, read-and-understood tasks etc.).
 It meets the requirements of the FDA and the GMP guidelines and replaces the personal signature on a printed document.
 This feature enables responsible persons to provide the necessary signatures even at a distance.
 Each signature is recorded in the audit trail and printed on an additional page with the document.

 Controlled documents are managed in a minor and major versioning.
-Several processing versions can exist if the review/approval/release was rejected in the document circulation.
+There may be multiple editing versions if the review/approval/release has been rejected in the document circulation.
 The author creates a new processing version and restarts the circulation.
 All versions of a controlled document can be viewed by authorised users.
 A direct document comparison of two versions is also available here.

 Quick contact